Caterpillar Diesels: 1960: Curtain falls

 Caterpillar decided to end its sponsorship of the Cats in 1960.
 Escalating salaries offered by NBA franchises – gaining in popularity because of the infusion of college talent such as West, Baylor, Chamberlain and Russell – caused Caterpillar to think twice about continuing its program.
-Bob Boozer finally signed for the Cincinnati Royals and enjoyed an 11-year NBA stint ever since.
+Bob Boozer finally signed for the Cincinnati Royals and enjoyed an 11-year NBA stint.

 Caterpillar was more interested in developing employees, not becoming a minor-league affiliate for the NBA.
 Although the company liked the positive exposure it received from sponsoring a championship basketball team, it decided to pull the plug.